 - Unresponsive: IVR menus can easily become too long or complex.
 The average caller doesn’t have the patience to sit through and listen to all options and may immediately press 0 or * to speak with a live person.

-An answering service can provide several services to a business.
+A professional answering service can provide several services to a business.
 They may answer incoming calls and relay messages, transfer calls to company representatives, schedule appointments, or a number of other tasks.
-They will always pick up the call.
+The key is that a professional call answering service will never miss a call.

 You may have dealt with answering services before when calling a doctor’s office or a home service contractor.
-Or maybe you have never engaged with an answering service before.
 Sometimes, you may not realize that you are speaking to an answering service at all.

-Usually an interaction with an answering service goes as follows:
+Usually, an interaction with a call answering service goes as follows:

 What are the pros of an answering service?